fadighattas76/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/segment3.md

 # Segment 3 - Networking and Cloud

 ## session 9
-Introduction to Networking:

-Began exploring how computer networking works, covering the basics of how devices communicate over networks, including the underlying concepts like IP addresses, protocols, and data transmission.
+Beginning my study on computer networking, I tackled the foundations of device communication across networks—including the core notions of IP addresses, protocols, and data transmission—including the Exercises on Networking:
-Networking Exercises:

-Completed practical exercises to solidify my understanding of networking, providing hands-on experience with network configuration and troubleshooting.
-VNC, SSH, and Remote Connection:
+completed applied projects to validate my networking expertise and provide useful guidance with network configuration and difficulties.
+VNC, SSH, Virtual Network, Remote Communication

-Learned how to use VNC (Virtual Network Computing) and SSH (Secure Shell) to connect to my Raspberry Pi remotely.
+Learn how to access SSH ( Secure Shell) and VNC (Virtual Network Computing) my Raspberry Pi remotely.
+Important for system maintenance and troubleshooting free of a physically linked display or keyboard, these exercises taught me to control my Pi from a distance.
-These exercises enabled me to control my Pi from a distance, which is useful for managing and troubleshooting the system without needing a monitor or keyboard directly attached.

 ## session 10
-History of the Internet:

-Studied the history of the Internet, learning about its origins, key milestones, and how it evolved into the global network we use today.
-This helped me understand the foundational developments that made modern networking and online communication possible.
-Signing Up for an Azure Cloud Account:
+When one looks back on the Internet, one finds its origins, key turning points, and evolution into the generally acknowledged network of today.
+This taught me to understand the basic developments allowing contemporary networking and communication.
+Create an Azure Cloud Account here.

-Learned how to sign up for an Azure Cloud account using my student email address.
-This gave me access to cloud-based services and tools, expanding my ability to experiment with cloud technologies and infrastructure for future projects.
+enrolled under Azure Cloud using my student email address.
+This gave me access to cloud-based tools and services, therefore enhancing my ability to test technologies and infrastructure for next projects.
 ## session 11
-If I come across any exercises or concepts that are unclear or difficult, I should reach out for assistance to ensure that I fully understand the material.
+Should I come across any occurrences or thoughts that seem perplexing or difficult, I should seek assistance to guarantee I fully grasp the material.
+Start on some of the learning records.
-Begin Filling in Learning Record Sections:

-Start documenting my progress in the learning record sections of the report if I haven’t already done so.
-This will help organize my thoughts and reflect on what I’ve learned so far.
+Start tracking my growth in the areas set aside on the report for the learning record, if not already.
+This will help me to organise my thoughts and weigh my present knowledge.
+Directions for assignments:
-Assignment Advice:

-Follow the assignment advice to guide the content I should include for each session.
-This will provide clarity on what is expected in the report and help ensure I cover all the necessary topics.
+Guide the materials I should bring for every session using the assignment criteria.
+This will enable me to clearly state what is expected of the report and confirm that I handle all the necessary issues.
 ## session 12 (consolidate)
-Key Learnings and Actions:

-Networking:

-Learned how devices communicate over networks (IP addresses, protocols, data transmission).
-Completed exercises for network configuration and troubleshooting.
-Learned to use VNC and SSH to connect to Raspberry Pi remotely.
-History of the Internet:

-Studied the evolution of the Internet, from its origins to modern networking.
-Azure Cloud Account:

-Signed up for an Azure Cloud account using my student email to access cloud tools.
+developed knowledge of the network of devices (IP addresses, protocols, data flow). completed network configurable tasks including troubleshooting.
+Learnt VNC and SSH methods for Raspberry Pi communication from distance.
+Digital background.